rocksanen/memorygame/README.md

 ## Github Actions

 Runs every time a pull request is made.
 You can download the surefire reports from the Actions tab on GitHub.
 Runs the same unit tests as Jenkins.

-## Building
-Windows builds and Jar files are available  in the releases section.
-To build the app yourself, first generate a JAR file with Maven, then run the "build.ps1" file to generate a .msi installer.
-MacOS and Linux have to run the JAR File (Java 17+ required).